-What if no help is on its way?
 After some time has passed, it is possible that enough clotting has occurred to stop the flow of blood.
 The tourniquet can then be removed in place of pressure dressings.

 - Before removing the tourniquet, the wound must have been packed and had direct pressure dressings applied.

 - Check to see if bleeding is under control.
 To do this, loosen the tourniquet slightly.
 See if it starts bleeding.

 - If bleeding occurs, retighten the tourniquet immediately.
 If no bleeding occurs, then continue to incrementally loosen the tourniquet.
 Look for bleeding each time you loosen.

 - Leave the tourniquet loosely in place above the wound.
 This will allow you to reapply the tourniquet quickly if necessary.